Liteserver node

 sudo ufw status

-This way, you can open the port in the firewall settings of your server.
+To do this, you can open the port in your server's firewall settings.

-- Create an empty project on your machine and paste
+- Create a new project directory on your machine and place the

 config.json